Anne Prenner Schmidt, Esq.

 Anne Prenner Schmidt uses her extensive training and acute business acumen to guide individuals through the emotionally complex process of assigning retirement monies and deferred compensation during the dissolution of their marriage.
 The process by which the monies can be assigned, if at all, is contingent on the type of retirement plan and particular regulations of the IRS and Department of Labor.
 Anne is experienced in evaluating, and drafting the appropriate Order as required by law and regulations, for a flat fee.
 Anne’s extensive training and knowledge covers qualified and non-qualified plans and plans covered by ERISA and those exempt from the statute.
 Anne’s experience in these areas is reinforced by her LL.M. in Employee Benefits, which she obtained while also working for the U.S. Department of Labor Employee Benefits Security Administration.
 During her time with the Department, Anne focused on Fiduciary correction matters and was responsible for auditing VFCP applications.
 She is an adjunct professor at the John Marshall Law School, teaching legal writing for employee benefits.

 Divorce can be one of the most difficult and emotional periods in life.
 Compounding that stress with needless and costly litigation only heightens emotion and can make divorce into an ugly process.
-Collaborative Practice, on the other hand, is structured to meet the emotional and financial needs of the family, without the time constraints and sometimes overwhelming procedures and paperwork of the litigation process.
+Collaborative Practice by family law attorneys near me, on the other hand, is structured to meet the emotional and financial needs of the family, without the time constraints and sometimes overwhelming procedures and paperwork of the litigation process in Chicago.
 Collaborative Divorce is based on the following three principles:

 The hallmark of the Collaborative Divorce is the “team” approach in helping families resolve their disputes.
 Having a team of professionals involves whether it be a therapist, or a financial coach can help address major issues, while allowing the parties to avoid the typical pitfalls of divorce.
 Moreover, in a collaborative divorce the two attorneys representing the spouses agree to no longer work with the couple if they decide to proceed in court.
-From the beginning, the couple and attorneys are committed to settling the case, and all four have a financial incentive to do so.
+From the beginning, the couple and collaborative divorce lawyers are committed to settling the case, and all four have a financial incentive to do so.